About A winter break in Zagreb

 In addition to the National Theatre, featuring opera, drama and ballet, Zagreb boasts numerous museums and art galleries, including the Klovicevi dvori in the Upper Town, a major arts and crafts museum, the Mimara Museum, which houses an extensive and eclectic private collection, and Zagreb University, one of the region’s oldest.
 Visitors can experience avant-garde theatre and dance at the Zagreb Youth Theatre or attend classical and jazz concerts at the Lisinski Hall.

 You will be met upon arrival into Zagreb and taken by private transfer to your hotel.

 In the evening familiarise yourself with the city on a two hour private walking tour with a local guide.
 If you travel at Advent you'll see the open air stage at the main square which is the centre of various cultural, music and art events.
 Here you'll find many stalls selling seasonal gifts, traditional Croatian products, delicious home made food, mulled wine and hot chocolate.
 You will have plenty of time to revisit the market during your stay!

 Overnight at your hotel in Zagreb.

-After a relaxing breakfast at your hotel you have the day free in which to revisit sights you saw last night, perhaps take in a few museums, wander around the old town or do some Christmas shopping, if visiting during Advent.
+After a relaxing breakfast at your hotel you have the day free in which to revisit the sights you saw last night, perhaps take in a few museums, wander around the old town or do some Christmas shopping (if visiting during Advent).